C34A/name-tool/readme.md

 ## name-tool
-a creatively named tool to suggest  names of a particular gender similar to an input name.
+A creatively named tool to suggest names of a particular gender similar to an input name.
+Uses data from https://www.ssa.gov/oact/babynames/limits.html

 ### dependencies

-this tool has the optional dependencies of  [phonetics](https://pypi.org/project/phonetics/) and [python-Levenshtein](https://pypi.org/project/python-Levenshtein/).
+This tool has the optional dependencies of  [phonetics](https://pypi.org/project/phonetics/) and [python-Levenshtein](https://pypi.org/project/python-Levenshtein/).
 These can be removed by deleting the erroneous imports and replacing the `NameStruct.similarity()` function with the `NameStruct.old_similarity` function (both in `nameutils.py`).
 Doing this may or may not produce worse results (both systems do a pretty mediocre job, honestly).

 ### usage